-For more information view the project documents page.
+For more information view the Project documents page.

-Roads and Maritime Services takes its responsibility to the environment and legislation seriously.
+Transport for NSW takes its responsibility to the environment and legislation seriously.

 Our number one priority is keeping people safe on our roads and the Barton Highway Improvement Strategy 2017 identified a number of concerns along the corridor.

 Completed safety work